 Day 7 – Bulcock Beach

-Bulcock Beach is popular for families who have young children, as there’s often warm paddling pools on the sand to splash in at low tide.
-Relax and enjoy panoramic views of Bribie Island and the sparkling azure waters that lead into the Pumicestone Passage or hire a paddleboard, kayak, jet ski or catamaran and sail out onto the idyllic waters.
+Bulcock Beach is popular for families who have young children, as there are often warm paddling pools on the sand to splash in at low tide.
+Relax and enjoy panoramic views of Bribie Island and the sparkling azure waters that lead into the Pumicestone Passage or hire a paddleboard, kayak, jet ski, or catamaran and sail out onto the idyllic waters.
 A long wooden boardwalk runs right along the coastline, connecting you to waterside cafes and restaurants on the Esplanade to the surf beach of Kings Beach, a short 10-minute walk around the scenic headland.
-Fishing enthusiasts will also love the gentle tides, shallow sandbars and a great variety of species waiting to be caught and cooked on one of the beachside BBQs.
+Fishing enthusiasts will also love the gentle tides, shallow sandbars, and a great variety of species waiting to be caught and cooked on one of the beachside BBQs.